 The Coronavirus resulted in governments worldwide enacting emergency measures to combat the spread of the virus, including travel restrictions, government-imposed shelter-in-place orders, quarantine periods, social distancing and restrictions on large gatherings.
-These measures moderated in 2021 as vaccines have become more widely available in the United States and Canada.
-There is no way of predicting with certainty how long the pandemic might last.
-The Group continues to closely monitor and proactively adapt to developments and changing conditions.
-Currently, it is not possible to reliably estimate the impact to the Group's operations, but the effects have been material.
+These measures have moderated significantly, but new variants of the Coronavirus could result in further economic volatility.
+The Company continues to closely monitor and proactively adapt to developments and changing conditions.
+Currently, it is not possible to reliably estimate the continuing impact to the Company's operations, but the effects have been and could be material.
+The impact from the pandemic should be considered when comparing the current year to the prior year.